The Thrive Story

 Our Thriving Community

 Thrive is a community-based organization established in 1986.
-Each year Thrive serves over 7,000 parents, children and community members through our five signature programs.
+Each year Thrive serves over 6,000 parents, children and community members through our four signature programs.

 Thrive has developed critical community partnerships built on sharing design, implementation, management, evaluation, financial resources, and responsibilities for programs.
 This approach, which has the success of the child at its center, results in the highest quality services, maximizes scarce resources, and has a powerful impact on outcomes for children.